MG MGB

-The MGB is a two-door sports car manufactured and marketed from 1962 until 1980 by the British Motor Corporation (BMC), later the Austin-Morris division of British Leyland, as a four-cylinder, soft-top sports car.
+The MGB is a two-door sports car which was manufactured from 1962 until 1980 by the British Motor Corporation (BMC) (later the Austin-Morris division of British Leyland) and marketed under the MG marque.
 It was announced and its details first published on 19 September 1962.
-Variants include the MGB GT three-door 2+2 coupé (1965–1980), the six-cylinder sports car and coupé MGC (1967–69), and the eight-cylinder 2+2 coupé, the MGB GT V8 (1973–76).
+Introduced as a four-cylinder soft-top roadster, later variants include the MGB GT three-door 2+2 coupé (1965–1980), the six-cylinder sports car and coupé MGC (1967–1969), and the eight-cylinder 2+2 coupé, the MGB GT V8 (1973–1976).

-Replacing the MGA in 1962, production of the MGB and its variants continued until 1980.
+Replacing the MGA in 1962, production of the MGB and its variants continued until 1980, though fixed roof GT models ceased export to the US in 1974.
 Sales for the MGB, MGC and MGB GT V8 combined totaled 523,836 cars.
-After a 12-year hiatus, the MGB re-entered production as the heavily modified MG RV8 with a limited run of 2,000 cars before finally being replaced in 1995 by the MG F.
+After a 12-year hiatus, the MGB re-entered production as the heavily modified MG RV8 with a limited run of 2,000 cars before its final replacement in 1995 by the MG F.

 History

 Development of the MGB started at least as early as 1958 with the prototype known by its Abingdon codename; MG EX205.
 In structure the car was a progressive, modern design in 1962, using a unitary structure, instead of the traditional body-on-frame construction used on both the MGA and MG T-types and the MGB's rival, the Triumph TR series.
 However, components such as brakes and suspension were developments of the earlier 1955 MGA, with the B-Series engine having its origins in 1947.
 The lightweight design reduced manufacturing costs while adding to overall vehicle strength.
 Wind-up windows were standard, and a comfortable driver's compartment offered plenty of legroom.
 A parcel shelf was fitted behind the seats.

 The MGB achieved a 0–60 mi/h time of just over 11 seconds.
 The three-bearing 1,798 cc B-Series engine produced 95 hp (71 kW) at 5,400 rpm – upgraded in October 1964 to a five-bearing crankshaft.
 From 1975, US-market MGB engines were de-tuned to meet emission standards, ride height was increased by an inch (25 mm), and distinctive rubber bumpers were fitted to meet bumper standards.

 The MGB was one of the first cars to feature controlled crumple zones designed to protect the driver and passenger in a 30 mi/h impact with an immovable barrier (200 ton).
 Nevertheless, the British AA motoring association has described the car, like many other classic models, as much less safe than modern cars.
 The issue received public attention following a 2013 case in which a driver in a hired 1963 MGB was killed in a collision with a taxi.

 A limited production of 2,000 units of the RV8 was produced by Rover in the 1990s.
 Despite the similarity in appearance to the roadster, the RV8 had less than 5% parts interchangeability with the original car.

+The MGB remains a popular choice for collectors due to inexpensive and readily available parts and simple mechanics.